awsdocs/amazon-ec2-user-guide/doc_source/iam-roles-for-amazon-ec2.md

 ### Replacing an IAM Role<a name="replace-iam-role"></a>

 To replace the IAM role on an instance that already has an attached IAM role, the instance must be in the `running` state\.
-You can do this if you want to change the IAM role for an instance without detaching the existing one first; for example, to ensure that API actions performed by applications running on the instance are not interrupted\.<a name="replace-iam-role-console"></a>
+You can do this if you want to change the IAM role for an instance without detaching the existing one first\.
+For example, you can do this to ensure that API actions performed by applications running on the instance are not interrupted\.<a name="replace-iam-role-console"></a>

 **To replace an IAM role for an instance \(console\)**